FERTILIZATION

-In Vitro Fertilization (IVF), in essence, consists of putting the eggs and sperm into contact in the laboratory to achieve the formation of embryos that will be transferred (1-2) into the woman’s uterus for implantation.
-The time the embryos are kept in the laboratory depends on their quantity and quality.
-Likewise, IVF will have different variables according to the origin of the eggs and sperm, since these can be their own or from a donor.
-IVF can also be accompanied by other techniques in the laboratory that enrich it, such as: MACS, Fertility, embryo freezing, preimplantation diagnosis, etc.
+In Vitro Fertilization, in essence, consists of bringing eggs and sperm into contact in the laboratory to achieve the formation of embryos which will be transferred (1-2) to the woman’s uterus for implantation.
+The time in which the embryos are kept in the laboratory depends on the quantity and quality of these.
+At the same time, In Vitro Fertilization will have different variables depending on the origin of the eggs and sperm since these can be your own or from a donor.
+In vitro fertilization can also be accompanied by other techniques in the Laboratory that enrich it such as: MACS, FERTILE, embryo freezing , preimplantation diagnosis, etc.

-• Failure of other techniques, such as various failed Artificial Inseminations (AI)
+• Failure of other techniques, such as several failed Artificial Inseminations (AI).

-• Moderate and severe male factor (when the REM test recovers less than 5 million spermatozoa with good motility)
+• Moderate and severe male factor (when the REM Test recovers a number of less than 5 million sperm with good mobility)

-• Tubal factor (when the fallopian tubes are partially or totally blocked)
+• Tubal factor (when the fallopian tubes are partially or totally obstructed)

 • Ovarian dysfunction.